BioAITeam/Steganalysis/README.md

 <strong>images</strong>: Some GBRAS-Net results.

+<strong>Requirements.txt</strong>: File containing the libraries needed to reproduce the results of GBRAS-Net

 The data set used to reproduce the results can be downloaded from: <a href="https://drive.google.com/drive/folders/1G5vdhW11_qKfVC6W8_pfJpstVkXUk1QQ?usp=sharing">Here</a>.
 Images taken from: <a href="http://agents.fel.cvut.cz/boss/index.php?mode=VIEW&tmpl=materials">BOSS competition</a>, <a href="http://bows2.ec-lille.fr/index.php?mode=VIEW&tmpl=index1">BOWS2</a> and <a href="https://alaska.utt.fr/">ALASKA2</a> .